 With so much competition, each nook and cranny of your email is important.
 There are tons of user behavior stats from subject line to email content.
-It can be overwhelming.
-To get your creative juices flowing and make sure you're doing your emails justice, here are the top trends in email marketing for 2021.
+To get your creative juices flowing and make sure you're doing your email justice, here are the top trends in email marketing for 2022.

 The proof is in the pudding: Delta was able to increase their click-through rates by 123% just by sending an email that included real-time marketing.
 What was the content of the email?
 After someone booked a flight, they were sent an email with real-time information about the availability of seats on the flight.
 Easy peasy.
 Sure, the person could just wait it out, but they can also pay extra for legroom or first class.
 In other words, this real-time strategy allowed Delta to upsell their existing customers.
 There are tons of different real-time marketing techniques based on behavioral data, geographic data, and demographic data.
 A good place to start is behavioral, specific to your website.